List of characters in The Loud House franchise: Lynn Loud Sr.

-Lynn Loud Sr. (voiced in the animated series and portrayed in A Loud House Christmas and The Really Loud House by Brian Stepanek) is the father of the Loud children.
+Lynn L. Loud Sr. (voiced and portrayed by Brian Stepanek in all media) is the father of the Loud children.
 His complete face is unseen until the second-season episode "11 Louds a Leapin'".
-Lynn Sr. often breaks up fights between his children before they grow too violent and often has his emotional moments.
-He is completely clueless on the use modern technologies to the point of not knowing how to text and is an expert at playing the cowbell.
-Lynn Sr. wears a sea green sweater, brown slacks and shoes.
-For employment, Lynn Sr. used to work in IT before pursuing a culinary career as he does all the cooking for his family.
+Lynn Sr. often breaks up fights between his children before they grow too violent, quotes "ding dang" during his moments of frustration, and often has his emotional moments.
+He is completely clueless about the use of modern technologies to the point of not knowing how to text and is an expert at playing the cowbell.
+Lynn Sr. wears a sea-green sweater, brown slacks, and shoes.
+Lynn Sr. used to work in IT before pursuing a culinary career as he does all the cooking for his family.
 His dream is finally realized in the episode "Cooked!" when he opens up his own restaurant called Lynn's Table.
 In "Recipe for Disaster", it is revealed that Lynn Sr. learned some of the ingredients for his dishes from his home economics teacher, who now owns the Frosty Farms Frozen Foods company.
-In "Dad Reputation", Lynn Sr. starts a band called the Doo-Dads, which consist of 5 members: himself, Harold, Kotaro, Rodney, and Luna.
-In "Present Danger", it is revealed that Lynn Loud Sr. is a fan of David Steele.
+In "Dad Reputation", Lynn Sr. starts a band called the Doo-Dads, which consist of five members: himself, Harold, Kotaro, Rodney, and Luna.
+In "Present Danger", it is revealed that Lynn Sr. is a fan of David Steele.
+In "Home of the Fave", it is revealed that Lynn Sr. has a brother named Lance who made his first appearance in "'Twas the Fight Before Christmas".
+The latter episode revealed that Lynn Sr. was on bad terms with his brother ever since he accidentally broke his exercise ball.
+Lincoln tried to mend the relationship between his father and Lance, only for further attempts to backfire after Lynn Sr. mistook Lance's attempt to kill a spider as deliberately breaking his new spatula.
+After Lincoln, Lori, and Lance's daughter Shelby got stuck on a sheet of cracking ice on Lake Mastodon, the two brothers decided to put aside their rivalry to help their children.